gelbermann/csms/README.md

 Before diving into the details, here are some personal notes, thoughts and assumptions made during development:

 ### 🤔 Assumptions 🤔
+- As discussed in our meeting, I'm not proficient at Kotlin.
+I chose to develop this project in Java and convert it later to Kotlin with Copilot.
+The converted code is probably not up-to-par with Kotlin standards (espeically regarding nullability).
+But reviewing the converted code was an interesting learning opportunity - thanks for that!
 - There is only one form of driver identifier for simplicity.
 The logic is easily extensible to support multiple types.
 - DTO naming is inconsistent (authorization vs authentication) to match the provided PDF and reduce confusion.
 Ideally, I would standardize the names.